MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcbasetabctrl-class.md

  Nonzero if successful; otherwise 0.

 ### Remarks
- If the tab specified by *nTabNum* is non-detachable, this function fails and returns `FALSE`.
+ If the tab specified by *nTabNum* is non-detachable, this function fails and returns FALSE.

 ##  <a name="enableactivatelastactive"></a>  CMFCBaseTabCtrl::EnableActivateLastActive